ethereum/web3.py/docs/web3.contract.rst

 Here is an example of how one can use the `pytest`_ framework in python, web3.py, eth-tester, and PyEVM to perform unit tests entirely in python without any additional need for a full featured ethereum node/client.
-To install needed dependencies you can use the pinned extra for eth_tester in web3 and pytest:
+To install needed dependencies you can use the pinned extra for testing:

 .. _pytest: https://docs.pytest.org/en/latest/

 .. code-block:: bash

-    $ pip install web3[tester] pytest
+    $ pip install web3[test] pytest

 Once you have an environment set up for testing, you can then write your tests like so: